 As it has since 1996, Major League Baseball will use Father's Day to raise awareness about prostate cancer and raise funds for research to fight the disease.

-The players and all other on-field personnel will wear the symbolic blue ribbon on their uniforms.
-Players will wear blue wristbands.
+Players and all other on-field personnel will wear the symbolic blue ribbon on their uniforms and blue wristbands.

 Commemorative base jewels and dugout lineup cards will also be blue.

 Sunday marks the conclusion of the Santa Monica-based Prostate Cancer Foundation's 24th annual Home Run Challenge where fans can make a one-time monetary donation or pledge for every home run hit by their favorite MLB team from June 1-19.

 Every dollar donated through the Home Run Challenge goes to the foundation to fund critical research to defeat prostate cancer.
 More than $1.33 million has been donated via the Home Run Challenge in 2019, according to the foundation.